 General Motors' OnStar communication system and several audio upgrades — including XM Satellite Radio and a six-CD changer with MP3 capability — are optional, as are heated front seats, leather upholstery and a moonroof.

-Chevrolet's 3.4-liter V-6 produces 185 horsepower and 210 pounds-feet of torque and drives a five-speed automatic transmission.
+Under the Hood Chevrolet's 3.4-liter V-6 produces 185 horsepower and 210 pounds-feet of torque and drives a five-speed automatic transmission.
 When equipped with an optional towing package, the Equinox can haul up to 3,500 pounds.
 Optional on-demand all-wheel drive delivers power to the front wheels during normal conditions but sends power to the rear wheels if front-wheel slippage is detected.
 Traction control is standard.

-Additional safety features for 2007 include standard four-wheel-disc brakes with ABS, as well as an electronic stability system.
+Safety Additional safety features for 2007 include standard four-wheel-disc brakes with ABS, as well as an electronic stability system.
 Optional side curtain airbags now include a sensor to maintain inflation longer in the event of a rollover.
 Daytime running lights are standard.